 Eligibility.
 Persons eligible to receive awards under the 2008 Plan include officers or employees of the Company or any of its subsidiaries, directors of the Company, and certain consultants and advisors to the Company or any of its subsidiaries.
-As of March 28, 2008, approximately 507 officers and employees of the Company and its subsidiaries (including all of the Company's named executive officers), and each of the Company's six directors who are not currently employees, are considered eligible under the 2008 Plan.
+As of April 2, 2010, approximately 465 officers and employees of the Company and its subsidiaries (including all of the Company's named executive officers), and each of the Company's eight directors who are not currently employees, are considered eligible under the 2008 Plan.

 Authorized Shares; Limits on Awards.
-The maximum number of shares of the Company's common stock that may be issued or transferred pursuant to awards under the 2008 Plan equals the sum of: (1) 450,000 shares, plus (2) the number of shares available for additional award grant purposes under the 2006 Plan as of the date of the Annual Meeting and determined immediately prior to the termination of the authority to grant new awards under that plan as of the date of the Annual Meeting, plus (3) the number of any shares subject to stock options granted under the 2006 Plan and outstanding as of the date of the Annual Meeting which expire, or for any reason are cancelled or terminated, after the date of the Annual Meeting without being exercised.
-As of March 10, 2008, approximately 49,500 shares were available for additional award grant purposes under the 2006 Plan, and approximately 250,500 shares were subject to awards then outstanding under the 2006 Plan.
-As noted above, no additional awards will be granted under the 2006 Plan if stockholders approve the 2008 Plan.
+The maximum number of shares of the Company's common stock that may be issued or transferred pursuant to awards under the 2008 Plan currently equals the sum of: (1) 486,167 shares plus (2) the number of any shares subject to stock options granted under the 2006 Plan and outstanding as of June 9, 2008 which expire, or for any reason are cancelled or terminated, after June 9, 2008 without being exercised.

+As of April 8, 2010, approximately 52,333 shares of the Company's common stock had become available for grant under the 2008 Plan in respect of awards under the 2006 Plan that have terminated without having been exercisable or paid and approximately an additional 211,500 shares were subject to awards that were then still outstanding under the 2006 Plan.
+No additional awards may be granted under the 2006 Plan.